 Nduja is a spreadable sausage paste from Italy.
 It comes in a jar or vacuum packed.
 It's super savoury and has a slight chilli kick.
 Use it in pasta sauces, mixed into roast potatoes or spread on toast.
 It's an amazing secret weapon in the kitchen.

 Creams are all called slightly different things in different countries.
 Here in New Zealand, for cooking I use single cream.
-In America that is light cream.
-18% - 30% fat.
+In America that is light cream - 18% - 30% fat.
 Anything heavier will be too thick.
 You can obviously thin down the consistency with pasta water though.

 The most common reason for this is your temperature being too high.
 You just want a really gentle simmer.
 Lower heat is best for control.
 When you add the cream in, give it a really good whisk to emulsify.
-Add the parm in a few lots, letting it gently melt in between each addition.
+Add the parmesan in a few lots, letting it gently melt in between each addition.

 The sugar is definitely optional but it really balances the dish.
 The nduja is REALLY savoury, the lemon juice adds zing and I find just a little sugar rounds it all out.
 It's really not much.